 North Terrace Campus - Semester 2 - 2018

 General Course Information

-Course Code GEOG 3024 Course Geography Matters Coordinating Unit Geography, Environment and Population Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Prerequisites At least 15 units of Geography, Environment and Population Major courses Assumed Knowledge Basic knowledge of Geography Restrictions Available to students undertaking a Geography, Environment & Population Major only Course Description This is the capstone course for the Major in Geography and Environmental Studies.
+Course Code GEOG 3024 Course Geography matters Coordinating Unit Geography, Environment and Population Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact 6 hours a week Available for Study Abroad and Exchange Prerequisites At least 6 units of Level II undergraduate study Assumed Knowledge Basic knowledge of geography Restrictions Available to students enrolled in Geography Major or Bachelor of Environmental Policy and Management Course Description This is the capstone course for the Major in Geography and Environmental Studies.
 The course provides students with an opportunity to apply (and further develop) their geography and environmental analytic skills by investigating a practical problem in the field.
 The centrepiece of the course is a fieldtrip to the area under investigation.
 Each year, a practical problem or issue is selected.
 These field problems all require analysis from both social science and physical geography perspectives.

 Students form groups and are tasked with investigating and analysing the issue and recommending possible responses.
 Fieldwork is underpinned by a series of lectures which provide major philosophical and theoretical approaches to geographical and environmental problems.
 The analysis of data collected in fieldwork and the preparation of group reports is supported by a series of workshops.

 The full timetable of all activities for this course can be accessed from Course Planner.This course will be run as a block activity and supplemented by independent learning and field work

 Course Learning Outcomes1.
 Demonstrate understanding of key geographical concepts